The Second City: History

 Sahlins, Sills, and Howard Alk had founded the theater, in 1959, as a place where scenes and stories were created with improvisation, using techniques that grew out of Spolin's innovative teachings, later known as Theater Games, with Sills as its director.
-The cabaret theater comedy style of the Second City tended towards satire and commentary of current social norms and political figures and events.
+The cabaret theater comedy style of the Second City tended towards satire and commentary on social norms, and political figures and events.

 In 1961, the theater sent a cast to Broadway with the musical revue, From the Second City, directed by Sills and earning Tony Award nominations for ensemble members Severn Darden and Barbara Harris.
 The company moved a few blocks south, to 1616 North Wells, in 1967.
 Eventually, the theater expanded to include three touring companies and a second resident company, and now fosters a company devoted to outreach and diversity.
-The style of comedy has changed with time, but the format has remained constant.
-Second City revues feature a mix of semi-improvised and scripted scenes, with new material developed during unscripted improv sessions after the second act, where scenes are created based on audience suggestions.

-A number of well-known performers began careers as part of the historic troupe, then moved to television and film.
-In 1973, The Second City opened a theater in Toronto.
-By the mid-1970s, both venues became a source of cast members for Saturday Night Live and SCTV, which borrowed many of the writing and performing techniques pioneered by The Second City and other improv groups.
-In 1983, the adjoining e.t.c. theater became the second resident stage at its Old Town, Chicago location, handling overflow crowds and increasing the number of resident company members.
-Co-founder Bernie Sahlins owned the theater company until 1985, before selling it to Andrew Alexander and Len Stuart.

-Along with its theaters, training centers, and television shows, The Second City also produced improv and sketch shows for Norwegian Cruise Line through 2017.
-In the 2000s, Second City launched productions in regional theaters around the country; revues featured sketches written for and about each location, including Phoenix, Boston, Baltimore, Dallas, and Louisville.
+In 2020, during the protests following the murder of George Floyd, The Second City faced several criticisms regarding racism.
+The CEO, Andrew Alexander, resigned after accusations of institutional racism from former performers and an alumnus were made.
+Accusations and allegations were also made on social media, triggering further leadership resignations.
+A notable criticism came from Second City alumnus Dewayne Perkins, who alleged that the institution initially refused to host a benefit show for Black Lives Matter unless half of the proceeds also went to the Chicago Police Department.
+In response to these issues, The Second City instituted changes, including the formation of a steering committee comprising representatives from BIPOC, Latinx, and LGBTQIA+ communities to foster inclusivity and diversity.

 In October 2020, The Second City was put up for sale by Alexander and co-owner D’Arcy Stuart.
 In January 2021, The Second City and Saturday Night Live paired up to launch a new training scholarship for diverse, upcoming talent.
 In February 2021, ZMC, a New York City-based private equity investment firm, purchased The Second City.

+In 2022, The Second City announced its expansion to New York with its new location in Williamsburg, Brooklyn.
+The nearly 12,000 sqft entertainment complex at 64 N. 9th Street comprises two cabaret-style live theaters, seven Training Center classrooms, and a full-service restaurant and bar.
+The Second City New York opened to the public on November 16, 2023, marking a significant expansion of the institution into a new geographic region.